ppy/osu/README.md

 ## Developing or debugging

-Please make sure you have the following preqreuisites:
+Please make sure you have the following prerequisites:

 - A desktop platform with the [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download) or higher installed.
 - When developing with mobile, [Xamarin](https://docs.microsoft.com/en-us/xamarin/) is required, which is shipped together with Visual Studio or [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/).